Best keyboards for Chromebooks and Chromeboxes 2023

 Many people love the feel of Logitech's indented keys since they're easy to find without looking, and provide good feedback with Logitech's scissor switches.
 This keyboard has a premium feel with the main body constructed of metal and can be had in black, gray, or rose colors.
 The keys are backlit for easy typing at night, and the keyboard can be synchronized to three devices at once.

 Pick your switches

-Keychron mechanical keyboards have a high-quality design, and you can configure the K3 with its 75% layout with one of three Gateron switches.
-On offer are Gateron Red, brown, and blue switches, depending on your preference.
+Keychron mechanical keyboards have a high-quality design, and you can configure the K3's 75% layout with one of three Gateron switches.
+On offer are Gateron Red, Brown, and Blue switches, depending on your preference.
 Red switches are quiet and smooth, brown switches are quiet with tactile feedback, and blues are clicky.
 Unlike other mechanical keyboards, the K3 is thin and wireless, supporting three Bluetooth connections plus USB-C.

 It comes down to you

 You can get a keyboard for just about any set of preferences, whether you want something tailored for fast typing, comfort, or want something cheap that gets the job done.
 If you want the best compatibility, picking a keyboard with ChromeOS function keys can help ease your transitions, especially if you come to know ChromeOS keyboard shortcuts.